|MEETING PLACE:||Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 Tipping is optional, but appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
 In general, we suggest a gratuity based on 10 – 15% of the trip cost.
 It is customary on OARS trips for gratuities to be given to the Trip Leader in the form of cash or personal check, who will then distribute appropriately amongst all the guides and support staff.

-In reviewing your statement, you’ll note a $1/person/day donation to Friends of the River, a non-profit conservation organization dedicated to protecting California’s rivers, streams and watersheds.
+In reviewing your statement, you will note a $1/person/day donation to Friends of the River, a non-profit conservation organization dedicated to protecting California’s rivers, streams and watersheds.
 One-hundred percent of these funds go directly to Friends of the River, and your contribution is tax-deductible.
+See www.friendsoftheriver.org for more information.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office to delete the donation from your balance.

 Watch our “What to Wear and Bring” video